 This includes for example issuers offering products and/or services related to the generation of clean energy, the efficient transmission of energy or the increase of energy efficiency.
 To assess the relevance in the context of mitigating climate change and its effects, the sub-fund management is selecting issuers using a proprietary quantitative and qualitative methodology.
 The sub-fund management further performs a qualitative assessment of each issuer based on DWS internal research to determine if its products or services are directly or indirectly based on, provide or use a specific climate technology.
-The reference to climate technologies economic activities in the context of mitigating climate change shall be understood in a broad sense and include including in particular the entire value chain of solutions that help to avoid, reduce, or capture carbon emissions such as circular technologies (e.g. recycling), sustainable fuels (e.g. biofuel), renewable to renewable energy producer), energy storage, energy efficiency, enhancing solutions, carbon removal technologies, clean transportation (from electric vehicle to rails) or alternative proteins.
+The reference to climate technologies shall be understood in a broad sense including the value chain of solutions that help to avoid, reduce, or capture carbon emissions such as circular technologies (e.g. recycling), sustainable fuels (e.g. biofuel), renewable energy (from equipment manufacturer to renewable energy producer), energy storage, energy efficiency, enhancing solutions, carbon technologies, clean transportation (from electric vehicle to rails) or alternative proteins.
 This qualitative assessment is done at issuer level, considering their overall economic activities.
-There is no minimum threshold related to the proportion of their revenue share which shall be dedicated to provision or use of climate technologies in their business model
+There is no minimum threshold related to the proportion of their revenue share which shall be dedicated to provision or use of climate technologies in their business model.